minreiseah/stonkleton/README.md

 # Stonkleton
 CLI to provide users with the intrinsic value of stocks.
-Data is scraped online and used in the model.
+Data is obtained from Yahoo Finance and used in an instrinic value model.

 # To Do
 - Telegram Bot